NSokolov114/100DaysOfCode/ideas-for-projects.md

 ### Game - Hangman
 I wrote hangman in Python, now I can implement the same logic in a web page.
 I also have the dictionary ready.
 ### Game - Match Pairs
 Classic Pairs game, but with WoW:TBC icons.
+Or WoW in general
-TBC is coming in a week, it might be interesting.
+It might be interesting.
 Different classes, different icons.
+###

 ## Contents